openvideotech/revsha.re/content/en/_index.md

 ---
-title : "Modern Documentation Theme"
+title : "Revenue Sha.re"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "Building an open, community-driven system for precise and reliable automated revenue sharing for creatives, non-profits and collaborators."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "Building an open, community-driven system for precise and reliable automated revenue sharing for creators, non-profits, coops and collaborators."
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false